jaequery/hak/README.md

 - You love Docker
 - Your middlename is rapid-development

-Basically, if you are a coder, Hak is for you. =P
+Basically, if you code, Hak is for you. =P

 ## Getting Started

 #### Pre-requisites

-* Mac OSX "Yosemite or El Capitan"
+* Mac OSX "Yosemite or El Capitan" or Ubuntu 14.04 and later
-* Docker for Mac OSX
+* docker + docker compose

-#### Install Docker for Mac OSX
+#### Install Docker

+##### For Mac OSX
-You can get it from here [https://docs.docker.com/docker-for-mac](Docker for Mac OSX)
+First, download this and install it [https://docs.docker.com/docker-for-mac](Docker for Mac OSX) Hak will not function without docker and docker-compose.

 #### Download hak

+Note: Hak is currently bundled as a ruby gem package.

 ```sh
 gem install hak